Democrats split on joining GOP for health care fix

 “When you look at the majority of House Democrats, they support a single-payer, $32-trillion bill backed by Bernie Sanders.
 That’s what the alternative is,” White House Press Secretary Sean Spicer said on Monday.

-Other Democratic lawmakers haven't gone quite as Sanders far in their criticism of the Republican bill, but they're still hardly rushing to the negotiating table with Republicans.
+Other Democratic lawmakers haven't gone quite as far as Sanders in their criticism of the Republican bill, but they're still hardly rushing to the negotiating table with Republicans.

 Party activists on the left have taken an even more hardline position, with some calling on Democratic lawmakers to stand up on the issue and boycott any prospective meetings with Trump.